Selling at a market is a popular diversification for farmers who are already creating products and enjoy working directly with the public.

 Should I pre-pack my produce?

-While some people think this detracts from the appeal of fresh produce, it can save a lot of time on the stall, because it means that you can pre-price too.
+Some people think this detracts from the appeal of fresh produce, but it can save a lot of time on the day, especially when the market’s busy.

-It also gets over the hygiene issue of one person having to handle fresh food and money.
+It also avoids the hygiene issue of handling both fresh food and money.

 How much does a stall cost?